11nonali23/Fortune_Wheel_Recreation/README.md

 # Laboratorio_B
 This project was my second one at the university.
 It is a recreation of Fortune Wheel Game (Client, Server and Database).

+Most of the code is in Common folder.

 DESCRIPTION